architect/arc.codes/src/shared/en/aws/reference-arc-config.md

 # `npx config`

-Scans local code for `.arc-config` files and verifies the corresponding deployment Lambdas configuration.
-The `.arc-config` file is a configuration manifest file that lives in the same folder as each lambda it configures.
+Scans local code for each function's individual `.arc-config` files and verifies the corresponding deployment Lambdas configuration.

+The `.arc-config` file is an individual configuration manifest file that lives in the same folder as each Lambda it configures.
 This file is intended to be committed into your project git repository.

-An example `.arc-config` file:
+An example `.arc-config` file found at `src/json/get-api/.arc-config`:
 ```.arc
 @aws
 timeout 30000